Descanonge/tomate/README.rst

 Tomate
 ======

-TOol for Manipulate and AggregaTE data
+TOol to Manipulate and AggregaTE data

 Tomate provides ways to manipulate data under the form of a multi-dimensional array.